oracle-livelabs/apex/oci-rag-agent/0-introduction/0-introduction.md

 ## About this Workshop

-This lab demonstrates how to integrate Generative AI Agents with Oracle APEX by leveraging OCI Object Storage and Generative AI Agents.
-Learn how to combine the power of large language models (LLMs) and retrieval-augmented generation (RAG) with the simplicity of Oracle's low-code platform.
-In this lab, you'll upload documents to OCI Object Storage, use Generative AI Agents to process and extract insights from enterprise data, and surface intelligent, context-aware responses directly within your APEX applications—enhancing automation, user engagement, and business productivity in a secure, scalable environment.
+This lab demonstrates how to integrate Oracle APEX with OCI **Generative AI Agents**, showcasing how enterprises can enhance their applications with intelligent, context-aware capabilities.
+You'll explore combine the power of **Large Language Models (LLMs)** combined with Retrieval-Augmented Generation (RAG) to transform raw enterprise documents into actionable insights.

+As part of the lab, you'll begin by uploading various documents to OCI Object Storage, which serves as a secure, scalable repository for your enterprise data.
+These documents are then processed through an **ingestion job**, which parses, indexes, and prepares the data for interaction using the OCI Generative AI service.

+You will integrate a **chat interface** within your Oracle APEX application, allowing end users to interact with the Generative AI Agent in real time.
+The AI agent uses the previously ingested content to provide intelligent, personalized, and context-rich responses, enhancing user experience and driving operational efficiency.

 Estimated Time: 90 minutes